RedPitaya/redpitaya-knowledgebase/active_learning/Chapter3/2_transient_response_doc.rst

    :name: RC circuit
    :align: center

-But you didn’t come here to do integrals, you want cookiecutter recipes.
+But you didn't come here to do integrals, you want cookiecutter recipes.
 How does a capacitor behave when faced with a step change?
 Let’s observe a case where we have an R-C circuit who’s input jumps from 0 V to :math:`U_0`.

   .. math:: u_C = U_0 (1-e^{-t/\tau})
   .. math:: i_C = \frac{U_0}{R} e^{-t/\tau}